First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

 where $\alpha$ is the electromagnetic fine structure constant, $m_N$ is the nuclear mass, and $p_\chi$ and $E_\chi$ are the incident DM momentum and energy.
+The event rate is given by the flux $\times$ the cross section and thus depends on the couplings as $\propto\varepsilon^4\alpha_D\propto Y^2/\alpha_D$.
 The scattering model used for our sensitivity estimates presented in \cite{Akimov:2019xdj} had a calculation error with the definition of $Q^2=2m_NE_r$, described in~\cite{deNiverville:2015mwa}, that has now been fixed.
-This improvement on the theory front has a significant impact on our DM sensitivity so that we also now present updated DM sensitivities for our future \cevns{} detectors.
 We have confirmed event rates predicted by BdNMC using this new model with an independent, cross-check calculation from COHERENT.

-The dominant production channels for portal particles at the SNS are $\pi^0\rightarrow\gamma+V$ decay, $\eta^0\rightarrow\gamma+V$ decay, and $p+N\rightarrow p+N+V$ bremsstrahlung.
-Production from $\pi^0$ decay, $\eta^0$ decay, and proton bremsstrahlung dominate for DM masses, below 40~MeV/c$^2$, between 40 and 130~MeV/c$^2$, and above 130~MeV/c$^2$, respectively.
-We do not have sensitivity for $m_\chi>220$~MeV/c$^2$, beyond which bremsstrahlung is kinematically forbidden.
-With a GEANT4 \cite{Geant4Cite} simulation, we predict $0.107$~$\pm10\%$~$\pi^0/p$ produced in the target~\cite{Akimov:2021geg}.
-Though the beam energy at the SNS, $T_p\approx0.98$~GeV, is slightly lower than the production threshold for $p+p$~$\rightarrow$~$p+p+\eta^0$ production, there are $\eta$ mesons produced in the target due to the Fermi momentum of mercury~\cite{subthresholdMeasurement}.
-A calculation of this sub-threshold production \cite{Cassing1991} suggests that about $0.002$~$\pm30\%$~$\eta^0/\pi^0$ are produced at the SNS.
-BdNMC predicts the timing of scattering events which typically scatter within a few~ns of the speed-of-light-delayed DM production in the target.
-As this is a small delay, we assume all DM we study travels at the speed of light.

 For $m_\chi=25$~MeV/$c^2$, the expected average recoil energy is 9~keV, just at our analysis threshold.
-The spectra of interacting and selected DM in our CsI detector are shown in Fig.~\ref{fig:DMEff} for the DM mass at our peak sensitivity, $m_\chi$~$=$~$25$~MeV$/c^2$.
-The average selection efficiency is 21$\%$ at this mass.
+The spectra of interacting DM in our CsI detector are shown in Fig.~\ref{fig:DMEff} for both galactic and SNS-produced DM assuming a DM mass at our peak sensitivity, $m_\chi$~$=$~$25$~MeV$/c^2$.
+The prediction of the galactic recoil spectrum assumes a local DM density of 0.3~GeV/cm$^3$ near Earth with a Boltzmann speed distribution with $v/c\approx0.001$~\cite{Lacroix_2020}.
+Though fewer interactions are expected for SNS-produced DM, the typical recoil energy is higher than for galactic DM by a factor of 10$^6$ allowing for detection of 26$\%$ of the SNS-produced DM.